Articulation Agreement: Washington University School of Medicine in St. Louis Program in Occupational Therapy & Truman State University

 - Complete a minimum of 30 hours of OT‐related experience or observation.
 It is strongly recommended, but not required, that a portion of these hours include observation with an occupational therapist.

-- Notify Dr. Roberta Donahue by October 1st of your plans to apply under the agreement.
+- Notify Dr. Michael Bird by October 1st of your plans to apply under the agreement.
 The WUOT Admissions Office must receive a completed application from OTCAS and GRE scores submitted by the prospective student by October 15th of the year proceeding the desired year of admission.

 - The GRE code for the Program in Occupational Therapy Program for Washington University is 0618 and the GRE code for Washington University is 0081.
 A scanned copy of GRE scores can be emailed to email@example.com or faxed to (314) 286‐1601.
 Washington University does not require a supplemental application.

 Applicants who meet the requirements listed above will be reviewed by Washington University’s Program in Occupational Therapy Admissions Committee.
 A maximum of three students from Truman University who meet the criteria set forth above will be automatically accepted into the Program.
 Those students who do not meet the requirements listed above, or have met the requirements, but not chosen among the three allotted slots, will be reviewed under the standard admissions process established by The Program.